What is the Single Euro Payments Area (SEPA)?

 International Bank Account Numbers (IBANs) are the international bank account numbers assigned to you and your customers.
 You can find your IBAN on your account statement and via Internet Banking.
 Once SEPA becomes effective, you must use your IBAN for every payment transaction.

 What is the Bank Identifier Code?

 The Bank Identifier Code (BIC) is the code that identifies each bank.
 For example, ABN AMRO’s BIC is ABNANL2A.
-If you wish to transfer money to someone outside the Netherlands, you will need to know the BIC of his or her bank.

 The consequences of switching to SEPA are often greater if you: